davidtlascelles/Mars_Rover_Navigation_System/README.txt

 System functions based on lucidchart diagrams

-* Uplink status messages
-    Program that interfaces with the comms to send status messages from the rover to mission control ** Communication_Dispatch has a method for uplinking status messages, but the system currently does not generate any messages

 - Pass downrange vector to imaging system after route established (vector to next waypoint) ** Program that interfaces with the imaging system to pass a vector